Running a container with the Docker blueprint in Multipass

 PATH="$PATH:/home/nhart/snap/multipass/common/bin"

-We can now use docker straight from the command line.
+You can now use docker straight from the command line.
 To try it out, run

 docker run hello-world